~4 min read · Last updated May 2026

-Moderation Rules are more powerful than simple keyword filters.
-Instead of matching one word, a Rule can test multiple conditions together — allowing you to build highly targeted automations that avoid false positives.
+Moderation Rules are more powerful than simple keyword filters for Instagram comment automation.
+Instead of matching one word, a Rule tests multiple conditions together — using data from the Instagram Graph API — allowing you to build highly targeted Instagram comment automations that avoid false positives.

 | Feature | Keyword Filters | Rules |